-The Prince met young people who are turning their lives around with support from the Fairbridge programme at the Prince's Trust centre in Middlesbrough.
+The Prince met young people who are turning their lives around with support from the Fairbridge programme at the Prince's Trust.

 The Prince met young people participating in a range of activities as part of the Fairbridge personal development scheme.
 Sessions included cooking, CV writing, financial awareness, literacy and numeracy courses and team-building skills.